robertmaldon/cc_dashboard/README.md

 * [CruiseControl.NET](http://ccnet.thoughtworks.com/) - http://cc.net.servername/XmlStatusReport.aspx
 * [Hudson](https://hudson.dev.java.net/) - http://hudson.servername:8080/cc.xml

 See [Multiple Project Summary Reporting Standard](http://confluence.public.thoughtworks.org/display/CI/Multiple+Project+Summary+Reporting+Standard) for details of the cctray XML feed format.
 This doco is mostly correct, the only difference i've seen "in the wild" are:

 * An additional "Pending" activity
 * An additional "Unknown" status.
 I've seen Unknown reported by CruiseControl.rb when project builds are serialized ("Configuration.serialize_builds = true" set in .cruise/site_config.rb) and one build is waiting for another build to finish.
 I've seen Unknown reported by Hudson when a project is disabled.

-Oh, [cctray](http://confluence.public.thoughtworks.org/display/CCNET/CCTray) is a .NET application that sits in your Windows system tray and can alert you via popups or sounds when a project build is successful or fails.
+btw, [cctray](http://confluence.public.thoughtworks.org/display/CCNET/CCTray) is a .NET application that sits in your Windows system tray and can alert you via popups or sounds when a project build is successful or fails.
 It is available as part of a [CruiseControl.NET release](http://sourceforge.net/projects/ccnet/files/CruiseControl.NET%20Releases/).

 [ccmenu](http://ccmenu.sourceforge.net/) is a cctray equivalent for the Mac.